 The Wind Rivers are a rugged mountain range full of harsh weather and rich with wildlife including, but not limited to, bears.
 Be sure to carry bear spray and store your food properly.

 At this point, hard food containers are not required but you do need to hang your food if you’re not carrying a hard canister.
 You must hang your food and any other odorous items at least 10 feet from the ground and at least 4 feet from any supporting tree or rock.
-To do this you’ll need 50 feet of nylon cord and 2 stuffsacks.
+To do this you’ll need 50 feet of nylon cord and 2 stuff sacks.

 Leave No Trace

-While it may seem like the Cirque is a vast space with very few people to share the beauty with, the realty is that there are still thousands of people who visit the Wind every year, particularly concentrated in the the Cirque of the Towers which is a small region of space.
+While it may seem like the Cirque is a vast space with very few people to share the beauty with, the reality is that there are still thousands of people who visit the Wind every year, particularly concentrated in the Cirque of the Towers which is a small region of space.

-Not only is there a responsibility to pack out your trash, but in high concentration areas such as the Cirque, it is highly encouraged pack out ALL of your human waste in something such as a WagBag.
-I know many hikers are deterred from doing this but it’s really not that bad.
+Not only is there a responsibility to pack out your trash, but in high-concentration areas such as the Cirque, it is highly encouraged to pack out ALL of your human waste in something such as a WagBag.
+I know many hikers are deterred from doing this but it’s not that bad.
 By doing so, you take responsibility to keep the Cirque of the Towers a pristine wilderness ecosystem, enjoyable to visit fo years to come.
 The alternative is to pack a camp trowel, dig a cathole 6-8 inches deep, and pack out all toilet paper.

-While this blog really does cover everything you need to know about hiking the Cirque, if you want a more thorough guidebook to all the different Wind River hikes, check out Hiking Wyoming’s Wind River Range by Ben Atkison.
+While this blog does cover everything you need to know about hiking the Cirque, if you want a more thorough guidebook to all the different Wind River hikes, check out Hiking Wyoming’s Wind River Range by Ben Atkison.

-If you’re someone who likes to have a real map on hand, the most commonly used maps in this area are USGS 7.5 minute quadrangle maps.
+If you’re someone who likes to have a real map on hand, the most commonly used maps in this area are USGS 7.5-minute quadrangle maps.
 You can download PDFS these maps for free on USGS.gov or buy real prints at Wild Iris Mountain Gear in Lander or Great Outdoor Shop in Pinedale.